WhiteStyx/Chef-sDiary/README.md

 | Game Programmer| Luas Adil Kurniawan |

 ##  📜Scripts and Features

-- In this game, we need to clear the stage before certain turn.
-- in some Nodes there is some obstacle that need to clear with playing minigames.

 |  Script       | Description                                                  |
 | ------------------- | ------------------------------------------------------------ |
 | Laser.cs | Manages Laser for Light minigames |